The KLEVER survey: Nitrogen abundances at $z\sim$2 and probing the existence of a fundamental nitrogen relation: Results and Discussion

 We begin by investigating the distribution of our SDSS galaxy sample in the 12 + log(O/H) vs log(N/O) plane, shown as grey contours in Figure \ref{fig:SDSS_KLEVER_NOOH}.
 The contours show the regions encompassing 30\%, 60\%, 90\% and 99\% of the total sample respectively.
 The white circles show the median nitrogen abundances taken in 0.05 dex bins of metallicity, with the errorbars representative of the standard deviations in N/O within each bin.
 The trend of N/O steeply rising at high metallicities and flattening at low metallicities has been observed commonly in several other studies in the past (\citealt{VilaCostas_1993}; \citealt{vanZee_1998}; \citealt{HenryWorthy_1999}; \citealt{PMC_2009}; \citealt{Pilyugin_2012}; \citealt{AndrewsMartini_2013}).
 We choose the following functional form for parameterising the median N/O-O/H relation:

 In this equation, log(N/O)$_0$ represents the value of the nitrogen abundance plateau, where nitrogen production is considered primary and does not increase strongly with metallicity.
 At a metallicity of log(O/H) $>$ log(O/H)$_0$, the function is a simple power law of index $\gamma$, representing the region where secondary nitrogen production now dominates and N/O abundance increases strongly with metallicity.
 The sharpness of transition between the primary and secondary regimes is controlled by the $\beta$ parameter, with a smaller value of $\beta$ corresponding to a broader transition.
-To fit this function to the data, we divide the sample into 0.05 dex wide bins in metallicity.
-We then compute the median nitrogen abundance and standard deviation within each metallicity bin.
-We limit the analysis to bins including at least 25 galaxies.
-A least-squares fit was performed to fit the model to the median binned data using the LMFIT package \citep[][]{Newville_2016}, with the fit being weighted by the standard error calculated using the dispersion in log(N/O) and number of objects within each bin.
+A least-squares fit was performed to fit this model to the median binned data using the LMFIT package \citep[][]{Newville_2016}, with the fit being weighted by the standard error calculated using the dispersion in log(N/O) and number of objects within each bin.
 The best-fit parameter values and standard errors provided by LMFIT are given in Table \ref{tab:NOOH_best}.